Corydon Historic District: History

 Corydon, Indiana, which was platted in 1808, continues to serve as the county seat of government for Harrison County, Indiana.
 The town served as the second capital of the Indiana Territory from 1813 to 1816, but it is best known for its service as the first capital of Indiana from 1816 to 1825.
 Some of the most significant structures within the historic district date from this early period of the town's history, including the Old Capitol, the centerpiece of the district.

 Corydon became the seat of government for the Indiana Territory when the territorial capital was moved from Vincennes, in Knox County, shortly after the outbreak of the War of 1812.
 Dennis Pennington, a Harrison County representative and the speaker of the territorial legislature's lower house, helped secure Corydon's selection as the capital by pointing out that the Harrison County Courthouse, which the county government planned to build on Corydon's public square, could be used as an assembly building for the territorial legislature.
 Pennington was awarded the contract to supervise construction of the courthouse, which became known as the Old Capitol.

 In addition to its role as the capitol of the Indiana Territory, Corydon served as the site of a constitutional convention to consider statehood for Indiana in 1816.
-Forty-three delegates convened from June 10 to June 29, 1816, to draft Indiana's first state constitution.
+Forty-three delegates convened from June 10 to 29, 1816, to draft Indiana's first state constitution.
 Sources disagree on the exact location of the gathering.
 Because the courthouse was not completed at that time, the delegates met at "the courthouse on the hill," which may have referred to a nearby log home that the territorial government had rented.
 Cramped conditions and the summer heat caused the men to gather under a giant elm tree, which was later named the Constitution Elm.
 The town's historic district includes a portion of the tree's preserved trunk, surrounded by a sandstone memorial.

 The Indiana General Assembly met for the first time at Corydon under the new constitution and state government on November 4, 1816, and Indiana was admitted as the nineteenth state in the Union on December 11, 1816.
 Corydon served as the first state capital of Indiana from 1816 to 1825, when the seat of state government was moved to Indianapolis.